nostrgamer/Csharp_Nostr_Unity_SDK/TESTING.md

 This guide will help you set up a simple test scene to verify the basic functionality of the Nostr Unity SDK.

+## Prerequisites

+The Nostr Unity SDK has the following dependencies:

+1. Cryptography.ECDSA.Secp256k1 - a pure C# implementation of the secp256k1 elliptic curve used for cryptographic operations
+   - This library should be placed in your Unity project's `Assets/Plugins` directory
+   - You can download it from the [NuGet Gallery](https://www.nuget.org/packages/Cryptography.ECDSA.Secp256k1/)

 ## Setup

 1. Import the package into your Unity project using the Package Manager: